abrignoni/iLEAPP/admin/docs/features/media_management_architecture.md

 ## Context
 We need a centralized system to manage media files (images, videos, audio) across different modules and across xLEAPP and LAVA projects.
 This system should handle metadata extraction, indexing, and provide a unified interface for modules to interact with media files, while avoiding duplication and maintaining references.

+For ongoing discussion and updates related to this ADR, please refer to [Issue #851: Media Manager](https://github.com/abrignoni/iLEAPP/issues/851).

 ## Decision
 We will implement a Media Management Function that acts as a central point for "checking in" media files.
 This function will:
 1. Check if the file has already been added to the database